sarahmarielarson/smlarson-cv/index.md

 ---
 # Sarah M. Larson
 <br/>
-Incoming MD-PhD Student at The University of California, Los Angeles
+MD-PhD Student at The University of California, Los Angeles

 David Geffen School of Medicine at UCLA<br/>
 10833 Le Conte Avenue<br/>